qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

   difference is how the features are separated: only by a newline (LF) character (Newline Delimited JSON, geojsonl) or by prepending a record-separator (RS) character too (giving GeoJSON Text Sequences, geojsons).
 Default to NO.
-  Note that files are written with the json extention if not given
+  Note that files are written with the json extension if not given.

 .. index:: DXF Export
 .. _create_dxf_files: